 Over the years I have learned to find ways to keep my kids occupied and involved with gardening in ways that suit their likes, attention spans, and age ability.

-Kids' Gardening Tips & Natural, American Made Product Suggestions
+Gardening With Kids & American Made Product Suggestions

-2. Provide kids with safe, age appropriate garden tools and supplies.
+2. Provide kids with safe, age-appropriate garden tools and supplies.
 Garden tools for adults can be too heavy for small hands to maneuver and too sharp for kids to handle safely.
-The Green Toys Indoor Garden Kit is made from recycled plastic and comes with a trowel that is the perfect size for a little gardener.

 3. Plan a fun activity that will keep the kids occupied while you tend garden.
 My kids love being by my side, which can make gardening activities quite challenging at times.
 I have found if I plan a kid level activity that they can tackle mostly on their own but nearby, I have more time to get things accomplished.
 What kid doesn't love to make mud pies and mud cookies?
 A bucket of dirt, some water, and a few old baking tools would keep my kiddos busy….dirty, but busy!